jimkang/wardboss/README.md

 wardboss decides who gets what when they ask for it.
 In other words, it does basic dependency injection and currying.

-It will call functions for you and provide parameters to those functions.
-However, the parameters it provides depending on which *constituent* the function is called for.
+wardboss has constituents and functions.
+When it calls those functions, different parameters are provided to those functions depending on the constituent for which it is being called.

 <img src="https://raw.githubusercontent.com/jimkang/wardboss/master/img/vrdolyak.jpg" width="310" height="478" />